ECS 120: Theory of Computation

 - "I discussed it with the instructor/TA and they said it was fine."
 This is not only against policy, but it indicates that you already violated the policy by asking course staff to confirm a solution is correct before submission, and it confirms that the discussion was not intended to aid your understanding, but instead was a set-up to pressure the course staff after the work is graded.

-- Asking whether the grading scale for the course will be adjusted or if a curve will be applied.
+- Asking whether the grading scale for the course will be adjusted, or if a curve will be applied, or if letter grades will be bumped for scores close to a letter grade cutoff.
 The grading scale for the whole course, and the potential adjustments to exam scores, are both stated clearly in the syllabus.
 If I decide to adjust the grading scale that maps numerical scores to letter grades, I will do it alone and with time to think carefully about what is fair.
 I interpret questions or statements about that grading scale to be an attempt to pressure me to change it.

 - Telling me that your score is close to a letter grade cutoff (e.g., an A- is 90% or above, and you have an 89.9%).
 I know what everyone's scores are, and what cutoffs are set for letter grades, so there's no reason to tell me other than to imply that you want me to bump up your grade to the next letter.

 Academic misconduct: Homework